 Total emissions Scope3 |

-* The above targets were approved by SBT initiative as Science Based Targets (WB2°C targets) on September 2022.
+*3 The above targets were approved by SBT initiative as Science Based Targets (WB2°C targets) in September 2022.

 Through supporting various climate change-related initiatives below, the TOA CORPORATION Group will promote ESG management from a more global perspective and create social value that is unique to TOA.